Model Publication Scheme 2018

 (ii) tell the public how to access the information they publish and whether information is available free of charge or on payment.

-2. The Act also allows for the development of model publication schemes which can be adopted by more than one authority.
-This Model Publication Scheme has been produced and approved by the Scottish Information Commissioner.
-It is approved until 31 May 2019.
+2. FOISA also allows for the development of model publication schemes which can be adopted by more than one authority.
+The Commissioner's Model Publication Scheme (the MPS) was approved on 01 November 2018.

 3. The Commissioner has issued a Guide to accompany this model scheme www.itspublicknowledge.info/MPS.
 This is essential reading for authorities adopting the model scheme: it explains the requirements of the scheme in detail and provides lists of types of information the Commissioner expects authorities will publish.